martinktay/predicting-customer-payment-default-risk/README.md

 - `feature_importance.png` - Logistic regression coefficients showing key predictive features

 **🔄 To Update Images:**
-If you need to regenerate any visualization, run the corresponding cell in the notebook and save using:
+If you need to regenerate any visualisation, run the corresponding cell in the notebook and save using:

 ```python
 plt.savefig('images/[filename].png', dpi=300, bbox_inches='tight', facecolor='white')